Joseph-Louis Lagrange: Late years

-In 1810, Lagrange started a thorough revision of the Mécanique analytique, but he was able to complete only about two-thirds of it before his death at Paris in 1813, in 128 rue du Faubourg Saint-Honoré.
+In 1810, Lagrange started a thorough revision of the Mécanique analytique, but he was able to complete only about two-thirds of it before his death in Paris in 1813, in 128 rue du Faubourg Saint-Honoré.
 Napoleon honoured him with the Grand Croix of the Ordre Impérial de la Réunion just two days before he died.
 He was buried that same year in the Panthéon in Paris.
 The inscription on his tomb reads in translation:JOSEPH LOUIS LAGRANGE.
 Senator.
 Count of the Empire.
 Grand Officer of the Legion of Honour.
 Grand Cross of the Imperial Order of the Reunion.
 Member of the Institute and the Bureau of Longitude.
 Born in Turin on 25 January 1736.
 Died in Paris on 10 April 1813.

 Work in Berlin

-Lagrange was extremely active scientifically during twenty years he spent in Berlin.
+Lagrange was extremely active scientifically during the twenty years he spent in Berlin.
 Not only did he produce his Mécanique analytique, but he contributed between one and two hundred papers to the Academy of Turin, the Berlin Academy, and the French Academy.
 Some of these are really treatises, and all without exception are of a high order of excellence.
 Except for a short time when he was ill he produced on average about one paper a month.
 Of these, note the following as amongst the most important.

 First, his contributions to the fourth and fifth volumes, 1766–1773, of the Miscellanea Taurinensia; of which the most important was the one in 1771, in which he discussed how numerous astronomical observations should be combined so as to give the most probable result.
 And later, his contributions to the first two volumes, 1784–1785, of the transactions of the Turin Academy; to the first of which he contributed a paper on the pressure exerted by fluids in motion, and to the second an article on integration by infinite series, and the kind of problems for which it is suitable.

-Most of the papers sent to Paris were on astronomical questions, and among these including his paper on the Jovian system in 1766, his essay on the problem of three bodies in 1772, his work on the secular equation of the Moon in 1773, and his treatise on cometary perturbations in 1778.
-These were all written on subjects proposed by the Académie française, and in each case the prize was awarded to him.
+Most of the papers sent to Paris were on astronomical questions, and among these, including his paper on the Jovian system in 1766, his essay on the problem of three bodies in 1772, his work on the secular equation of the Moon in 1773, and his treatise on cometary perturbations in 1778.
+These were all written on subjects proposed by the Académie française, and in each case, the prize was awarded to him.